 Aquamarine comes mainly from Brazil.
 The deposits are indeed particularly numerous and the mines are distributed throughout the country: Cerara, Maxixe or Medina and Aracuai.
 The other producing countries are Pakistan (the main mines, Shigar and Chumar Bakar, are located in the north), Madagascar (Tongafeno region) or African countries such as Zambia (Karoi, Mwani and Kariba mines), Mozambique ( Alto Ligonha and Monapo) or Nigeria (Jos Plateau).
 Finally, there are some smaller deposits in Russia, the United States and Africa.

 This stone symbolizes transparency, clarity and fidelity.
 It improves the sight and more generally, deals with the problems related to the eyes.
 It is also said that it can serve the truth and bring out emotions, creating an open mind, it invites to embrace a broader vision.
 In addition, it is traditionally offered for wedding anniversaries because it is said to revive the love of those who have been married for a long time.

 Because of its colour and transparency, which evokes seawater, this gemstone was used as a talisman for sailors, who wore it as protection against drowning.
 Ancient civilisations also wore it to stimulate the memory and to awaken clairvoyant abilities.

-Pierre steeped in history, the symbolism and myths related to aquamarine are numerous.
+Steeped in history, the symbolism and myths related to aquamarine are numerous.
 Its hues unequivocally recall the aquatic element, the aquamarine is often confused with topaz, it traditionally provides protection and luck to all those who work or travel on the seas.